 This novel and innovative real time tourism early warning health information surveillance, monitoring and response syndromic surveillance system for visitors is crucial for strengthening existing core national health surveillance systems of tourism-dependent Caribbean economies to collect real-time data for early alerts and triggering a rapid coordinated response to travel related public health threats, which has the potential of improving the capacity to monitor the health and wellness of locals and visitors.
 It can also easily inform health service delivery decisions/policies, strengthen national and regional health monitoring efforts, and, all the while strengthening adherence to IHR requirements.

-Facilities can register at THiS.carpha.org.
+Facilities can register using the application form to have access to THiS.carpha.org.
 The THiS instructional video (available below), Guidelines for Visitors and Guidelines for Hotel Staff are also available for countries.

 After accessing the THiS web application complete a quick questionnaire, which includes symptoms, as well as the country, type of facility (hotel/guest houses, cruise ship, etc.), and name of the facility from where the illness is being reported.
 All information collected is strictly confidential (with data restriction policy) and the data is solely used for identifying public health threats for rapid response.